lindylearn/unclutter/docs/metrics.md

 To implement the configurable automatic activation on article domains, Unclutter has the permission to "read and change all your data on websites that you visit" by default.
 In practice this means [a small script](https://github.com/lindylearn/unclutter/blob/main/source/content-script/boot.ts) locally checks each URL against your settings and optionally triggers the reader mode as if you clicked on the extension icon.
 **If you do not use this feature you can simply revoke the "Site access" permission from the Unclutter extension.**

-The optional [social highlights](./social-highlights.md) feature sends a network request to fetch highlights for articles you activate the reader mode on.
+The optional [social comments](./social-highlights.md) feature sends a network request to fetch highlights for articles you activate the reader mode on.
 This network request contains only the SHA256 one-way hash of the normalized page URL, containing no query parameters or user identification.

-The number of social highlights on the Unclutter extension icon works without network requests by periodically downloading a [static CSV](./social-highlights.md#privacy) file.
+The number of social comments on the Unclutter extension icon works without network requests by periodically downloading a [static CSV](./social-highlights.md#privacy) file.

-If you enable the [Hypothes.is sync](./annotations.md.md) feature after signing up for an account there, your private notes will be uploaded to their service and are subject to their [privacy policy](https://web.hypothes.is/privacy/).
+If you enable the [Hypothes.is sync](./annotations.md.md) feature after signing up for an account there, your highlights will be uploaded to their service and are subject to their [privacy policy](https://web.hypothes.is/privacy/).

 ## Unclutter Library

 If you sign up for the work-in-progress Unclutter Library beta and connect your account to the Unclutter extension, articles you activate the reader mode on will be saved to your account and categorized per topic.
-Your reading progress and created private notes will also be saved remotely.
+Your reading progress and created highlights will also be saved remotely.

 The seperate work-in-progress Unclutter Library extension also does not collect any personal information or information about the web pages you visit.
 It has the permission to access your browser bookmarks and frequently-visited websites solely in order to display them on the New Tab page it replaces, and does not save or send this data anywhere.